OJT11/d3-training/src/materials/Week 2/Assignment/Critique.md

 		-slide title (especially since the slide seems to refer to categories of products rather than individual products) -why are some lines in figure 6 dashed while others are dotted?
 -labels should be more concise
-	-ex. for figure 1, write "Millions of Dollars" along the y-axis then put 0, 2, 4, etc.
+	-ex. for figure 1, write "Dollars" along the y-axis then put 0, 2, 4, etc.
 -low data-ink ratio:
 	-the figures could be made much larger
 		-if the title of the slide and labels on the left were smaller